 So we don’t want to disappoint anybody because we want to be everything.
-We want to be super women, we want to be these sexual superstars and these chefs that can just whip up a nice quinoa salad or moms that can juggle everything.
+We want to be superwomen, we want to be these sexual superstars and these chefs that can just whip up a nice quinoa salad or moms that can juggle everything.

 So it’s okay if your husband gets disappointed.
 You cannot stop anyone from feeling anything.
 And the reason why the sense of disappointment is so scary for us is that core fear of abandonment and then the secondary fear of not being good enough and not meeting his needs properly.

 So what can you do then when you’ve made a boundary and your husband is showing all those signs of disappointment?
 He is sighing, retreating, complaining, asking why.
-There’s all sorts of fun things he could do and what do you do then?
+There are all sorts of fun things he could do and what do you do then?
 Well, the first thing you do is to allow yourself to sit with that uncomfortable feeling.
 And that is something that is at the core of the communication.

 We’re told so often to just put things away.
-Don’t feel those those things.
+Don’t feel those things.
 Make it better.
 Be Joyful.
 Be happy.
 Fix it.
 Find a solution.
-But in this moment, you really are sitting with that uncomfortable feeling.
+But at this moment, you really are sitting with that uncomfortable feeling.
 Because if you don’t, you’re going to get defensive.
 And you’re letting him have his own experience.
 I’m sure you guys have heard me say that multiple times.
 Let him have his own experience and you can have yours.

 I hope that helps.
 I hope you men aren’t mad at me by the title.
 You guys know I love a good male brain communication tip.
 But when it comes to disappointment, you just gotta let them do their thing and let them have a moment.
 Let yourself have a moment and then you can circle back and maybe revisit it if it seems like it’s the right thing to do.
 Or just move on and know that’s life when you’re married and you are going to disappoint each other.
-That is just the natural fact of at all.
+That is just a natural fact of it all.

-I would love if my husband liked to wear nice clothes.
+I would love it if my husband liked to wear nice clothes.
 It’s just not part of him.
 So I am disappointed that I didn’t marry someone who likes to take care of his appearance.
 He’s got all sorts of other great qualities, but I can be disappointed and it’s not something that he needs to fix.
 We all go through that.